 If you are in Years 2, 3 or 4 contact Dr. Derek McLachlin.

 Contact Dr. Derek McLachlin.
 Note that we will not normally waive restrictions or priorities to give early access to Biochemistry courses.

-Generally around the last week of July all restrictions and priorities are lifted.
-For additional information, please take a look at the priorities list on the BMSc website.
+Generally restrictions and priorities are lifted toward the end of July.
+For additional information, please see “Access to Courses” on the BMSc website.

 We do not keep waiting lists for courses; all Biochemistry courses operate on a first come, first served basis.
 If you need to get into section 001 of Biochemistry 2280A because of an unavoidable timetable conflict with section 002, contact Dr. Derek McLachlin.

 If you are in Year 1, or Medical Sciences Year 2, contact Science and Basic Medical Sciences Academic Counselling.